rkstgr/papermake/README.md

 # Papermake

-Papermake is a fast & ergonomic PDF generation library, built in Rust.
-The core rendering engine is based on [Typst](https://github.com/typst/typst), which is a powerful typesetting system.
+Papermake is a fast PDF generation library built in Rust that uses [Typst](https://github.com/typst/typst) as its rendering engine.
+It's designed for high-volume, low-latency document processing with a focus on ergonomics and testability.

 ## Why Papermake?